Echelon-Guild/Echelon-Bot/README.md

 It is primarily a World of Warcraft event scheduling service that integrated with Discord.

 # Running the bot
-It runs in a docker container and requires an Azure Storage Account for data persistence.
+Echelon-Bot (pending rename) runs in a docker container and requires an Azure Storage Account for data persistence.

 You will need several environment variables configured on the container.